CosmosContracts/incident-response/5-April-22/upgrade.md

 ### 5. Purge current peers and seeds from config.toml
 This is done to ensure all peers are clean when moving forward.
 The addrbook.json file was already purged in the previous step.

+**WARNING:** DO NOT DO BLANK PERSISTENT PEERS IF YOU ARE RUNNING SENTRIES.
+Only remove persistent peers that are not your sentries/val node.

 ```sh
 sed -i.bak -e "s/^persistent_peers *=.*/persistent_peers = \"\"/" ~/.juno/config/config.toml
 sed -i.bak -e "s/^seeds *=.*/seeds = \"\"/" ~/.juno/config/config.toml